ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 The content of a leaf is defined as the concatenation of three byte streams:

-1. the hash of the CCF writeset (see [TBD]), where writeset is an opaque byte stream that is the serialization of CCF state changes,
+1. the hash of the CCF write set (see [TBD]), where write set is an opaque byte stream that is the serialization of CCF state changes,

 2. the hash of the CCF commit evidence (see [TBD]), where commit evidence is an ASCII byte stream with additional information on the commitment of the transaction in the CCF ledger,